-Skip the sunbathing this summer and give forest bathing a try instead
+Skip the sunbathing and give forest bathing a try instead

 Forest bathing doesn't have quite the same ring to it as sunbathing, but if you're looking for an outdoor activity that's good for your body, mind and spirit you might want to give it a try.